dagostinelli/singularity/README.md

 - AGI's are impossible
 - All AI in existence today is Weak AI
-- Godel had a point
+- Godel had a good point
+- Ayn Rand had a lot of good points
 - Computers are mutable memory machines by nature

 ## Blogs